Skip to Content

 The Ridge Trail also begins on a flat gradient, which quickly steepens once you reach a section of thick pine forest.
 After a steep and rapid ascent, you'll reach the rocky outcrop where the two trails join up.

-It's said that the Ridge Trail is steeper than the Kahlpahlim Rock trail, which is why some recommend starting with the latter and descent on the Ridge Trail.
+It's said that the Ridge Trail is steeper than the Kahlpahlim Rock trail, which is why some recommend starting with the latter and descending on the Ridge Trail.

 However, I found the Ridge Trail to be a comfortable climb.
 If you're short on time and want to smash it out, you can also come up and down on the Ridge Trail, since the total distance will be shorter.